bparanj/crystal/electronics/experiments/queue/negative-clipper.md

 3. Adjusting Clipping Level (Optional):
    - If you added a DC power supply in series with the diode, adjust the voltage to see how the clipping level changes.
 Increasing the DC voltage will clip the signal at a lower negative level.

-### Explanation:
+Diode Action:

-- Diode Action: The diode conducts during the negative half-cycle of the AC signal, grounding the negative voltage and effectively “clipping” it to 0V (or the DC offset level).
+The diode conducts during the negative half-cycle of the AC signal, grounding the negative voltage and effectively “clipping” it to 0V (or the DC offset level).

+Clipping Effect:

-- Clipping Effect: The negative portion of the AC signal is clipped off, while the positive portion remains unaffected.
+The negative portion of the AC signal is clipped off, while the positive portion remains unaffected.

 This experiment demonstrates how a negative clipper circuit limits the negative voltage of an AC signal, useful in applications where only the positive half of a signal is needed or to protect circuits from negative voltages.